New Seekers

 |

-Bill Wyman of the Rolling Stones and 19-year-old Mandy Smith get married on 2nd June.
+Bill Wyman of The Rolling Stones and 19-year-old Mandy Smith get married on 2nd June.

-Ayatollah Khomeini dies on 3rd June.
+Ayatollah Khomeini dies on 3rd June, aged 86.

 On the same day sparks ignite a leaking gas pipeline near the city of Ufa in Russia, causing a crash between two trains.
 575 people are killed by the explosion.